shchodro/serverless-workshop/README.md

 * The SNS Topic ARN provided by AWS (if in a workshop) is not in your AWS account and will not display in your dropdown of choices.
 It is an ARN provided by AWS in a separate account and needs to be typed in.

-4\.
-On the "Configure Function" screen, name your function "[Your CloudFormation Stack Name]-sensor".
+3\.
 Now open the **exampleSNSFunction.js** file from the workshop GitHub repository.
 It is located [here](/zombieSensor/lambda/exampleSNSFunction.js).
 Copy the entire contents of this JS file into the empty Lambda code editor.

 When you've copied the code into the Lambda browser editor, locate the variable **API**.
 Replace the variable **API.endpoint** with your /zombie/message/post endpoint.
 It should look like **https://xxxxxxxx.execute-api.us-west-2.amazonaws.com**.
 This is the "Invoke URL" which you can grab from the Stages page in the API Gateway console.
 Remember, don't insert anything after the ".com" portion, the function fills in the rest of the resource path for you.
 You also should insert the region for your API in the **API.region** variable.

+4\.
+Under the **Basic settings** Set the **Timeout** to **30** seconds.
+Leave all other options as default on the Lambda creation page and click **Save**.

 5\.
-For the **Role**, leave the option as **Choose an existing role**.
-Then in the "Existing Role" dropdown, select the ZombieLabLambdaRole that was created for you by CloudFormation.
-It should look like "[Your CloudFormation stack name]-ZombieLabLambdaRole".
+Scroll back to the top of page, click **Save** button in right top corner.

 6\.
-Set the **Timeout** to **30** seconds.
-Leave all other options as default on the Lambda creation page and click **Next**.

-7\.
-On the Review page, click **Create function**.

-8\.
 That's it!
 When your function is created, head on over to your survivor chat application.
 If your session has expired you may need to login again.

 * Almost immediately you should begin seeing zombie sensor messages showing up in the chat application which means your messages are successfully sending from the cron'd lambda to the Zombie Sensor SNS Topic.
 Any survivors with Lambda functions subscribed to this topic will get notifications in their team's survivor chat service.